appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The SE can use claims stored in their Vesper Wallet to generate a Vesper PASSporT, which includes SD-JWTs and associated NA Transparency Receipts.
 This Vesper PASSporT is signed by a delegate certificate and attached to communications, such as in the case of STIR.

 Vesper PASSporT Flow:
-1. Using Vesper Wallet, SE determines through selective disclosure the presentation required for a particular set of communications (e.g. a call or message to particular destination verifier) which creates a ‘vesper’ PASSporT containing ‘vesper’ claims including corresponding SD-JWT + receipts of claims desired to be presented.
+1. Using Vesper Wallet, SE determines through selective disclosure the presentation required for a particular set of communications (e.g. a call or message to particular destination verifier) which creates a 'vesper' PASSporT containing 'vesper' claims including corresponding SD-JWT + receipts of claims the SE desires to be presented.
 2. Vesper PASSporT is signed by a delegate certificate associated with the telephone number the SE has the right to use, representing its legitimate participation in the STIR ecosystem set of communications delegated by the TNSP or RespOrg that assigned the telephone number resource.
 3. The signed PASSporT is attached to a SIP identity header for verification by the destination party.

 ## Vesper PASSporT and Vesper Claim Verification and Proof of Authenticity

-The Vesper framework generally allows the relying party and verification service to validate both the PASSporT specific communication association (i.e. orig, dest, iat PASSporT claims specific to that communications) as well as the claims and whom issued each of the ‘vesper’ claims with the appropriate amount of disclosure or presentation required for the verifier.
-This framework ties both trust of the claims that those that validate claims and the ties of the STI in the telephone number and use of STI certificates, a TNAuthList with telephone number, and the use of certificate delegation as established as part of a STIR eco-system set of policies.
+The Vesper framework generally allows the relying party and verification service to validate both the PASSporT specific communication association (i.e. the "orig", "dest", and "iat" PASSporT claims specific to that communications) as well as the claims and the identity of who issued each of the 'vesper' claims with the appropriate amount of disclosure or presentation required for the verifier.
+This framework ties both trust of the claims to those Claim Agents that validate claims.
+Via STIR and the use of STIR certificates and PASSporTs the Vesper PASSporT ties the valid use of a STIR certificates within an eco-system governed by STIR certificate policies to a certificate with a TNAuthList containing the relevant telephone number associated with the STI and use of certificate delegation to the end entity associated with that telephone number.

 ### AS Verification

-As the Vesper PASSporT is constructed and signed for a specific destination party, the AS will be provided a set of ‘vesper’ claims which MAY be verified by the AS.
-This is optional for Authentication Services that may want to validate the Vesper Token for its verifiability or perhaps its conformance to policies, but more generally if there is issues with the verifiability of the Vesper PASSporT these should also be discovered at the relying party doing verification.
+As the Vesper PASSporT is constructed and signed for a specific destination party, the AS will be provided with a set of 'vesper' claims which MAY be verified by the AS.
+This is optionally supported by Authentication Services that want to validate the Vesper Token for its verifiability or perhaps its conformance to policies.
+More generally, whether the AS chooses to verify the vesper claims, any issues with the verifiability of the Vesper PASSporT should be discovered by the relying party doing verification.

 Signature Verification:
-The AS ensures that the Vesper Token’s signature is valid and matches the certificate provided.
+The AS ensures that the Vesper Token's signature is valid based on the public key provided.

 Action on Failure:
-If the Vesper Presentation (the wrapped SD-JWTs and Receipts) is invalid, the AS will stop processing the request, ensuring that the call will not proceed and MAY notify caller via STIR error codes (i.e. 4xx) defined in {{RFC8224}}.
+If the Vesper Presentation (the wrapped SD-JWTs and Receipts) is invalid, the AS will stop processing the request, ensuring that the call will not proceed and MAY notify caller of the validation failure via STIR error codes (i.e. 4xx) defined in {{RFC8224}}.

 The Vesper Token contains SD-JWTs (with claims) and associated NA Receipts, and its signature is signed by a delegate certificate delegated by the authorized entity in the STIR ecosystem.